08 March 2019

 The Court disagreed and said that what really mattered in an equal pay claim was whether there was one body responsible for setting pay.
 In this case there was – the retail and distribution arms both reported to the same Senior Executive Board which ultimately had the power to set or change the terms of both sets of employees.

-We commented on this case in our article back in March 2017 and we still aren’t at the stage of comparing the jobs yet to determine whether they are of equal value.
 This case demonstrates the many different components to an equal pay claim often making them incredibly complex, expensive and lengthy to conclude.

 What if the workers eventually win?